luke-chang/js-spatial-navigation/README.md

 A section is a conceptual scope to define a set of elements no matter where they are in DOM structure.
 You can group elements based on their functions or behaviors (e.g. main, menu, dialog, etc.) into a section.

 Giving a `sectionId` to a section enables you to refer to it in other methods but is not required.
-SpatialNavigation allows you to set it by `config.id`, but beware that you cannot change it via [`set()`](#spatialnavigationsetsectionid-config) later.
+SpatialNavigation allows you to set it by `config.id` alternatively, yet it is not allowed in [`set()`](#spatialnavigationsetsectionid-config).

 #### `SpatialNavigation.remove(sectionId)`